Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/9_chapter-6.md

 In the file `0_Lua_Quick_Basics.lua`

-Now you should know everything except for the function from the quick lua knowledge files.
+Now you should know everything basic except for the function from the quick Lua knowledge files.
 A function does a certain task and in this case it loads the script.

 ```Lua
 function table:give_name_to_function(parameter)